FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-D) Primidone is indicated for tonic-clonic.
+D) Lamotrigine is indicated for treatment of myoclonic seizures.

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4